 - $73,000 Settlement: The plaintiff, a female school student, suffered emotional distress when she was sexually assaulted by an employee of the West Helena school district.
 The plaintiff contended that the school district failed to properly hire, train, and supervise its employees and failed to prevent the physical, emotional, or sexual abuse of their students.
 The school district opted to settle the case.

 - $67,700 Settlement: A 27-year-old female dispatcher for the sheriff’s department alleged that she was sexually assaulted by the defendant sheriff.
 The plaintiff alleged that the defendant picked her up from a repair shop on the pretext that he would take her back to work.
 Instead, he took her back to his farm and attempted to sexually assault her.
 The plaintiff brought charges against him and made a tape of a conversation in which she confronted him about the assault.
-The prosecutor refused to file charges, so the plaintiff sued the county and the sheriff for the assault and for failure to have personnel policies addressing sexual assault.
+The prosecutor refused to file charges, so the plaintiff found an Arkansas sex abuse attorney and sued the county and the sheriff for the assault and for failure to have personnel policies addressing sexual assault.
 The county settled for $2,500.
 The $67,700 award included $12,700 for attorney’s fees and $40,000 for punitive damages.

 - $342,465 Verdict: A 28-year-old female claimed that during her treatment for marital and emotional problems, which included a history of sexual abuse as a child, the defendant psychiatrist made sexual advances toward her.
 Two days later, the plaintiff attempted suicide.
 Encouraged by her husband and the defendant, the plaintiff returned for therapy and in a short time the defendant gained the plaintiff’s trust and persuaded her to have sex with him on several occasions.